Importing SQL Files into MySQL Databases Using phpMyAdmin

 If you backed up or exported a database to a

 SQL file, you can import it into one of your hosting account's MySQL databases through phpMyAdmin.

 To Import SQL Files into MySQL Databases Using phpMyAdmin

-- In the Database Name column for the database you want to use, click phpMyAdmin.
+- Access phpMyAdmin for the database you want to use (more info).

 - Click (Query window).